JDAI-CV/Down-to-the-Last-Detail-Virtual-Try-on-with-Detail-Carving/README.md

-# Down to the Last Detail: Virtual Try-on with Detail Carving - [Paper](https://arxiv.org/abs/1912.06324)
+# Down to the Last Detail: Virtual Try-on with Detail Carving-[PDF](https://arxiv.org/abs/1912.06324)

 Code for virtual try-on with high-fidelity details.
 The code was developed and tested with Pytorch0.4.1.